*Updated July 2021*

 - Ask the faculty members you have chosen if they are willing to serve on your committee.

-- Write a prospectus that is acceptable to your dissertation director.
-(See below.)
+- Write a proposal that is acceptable to your dissertation director.

-- Submit the prospectus to the other members of your committee and revise the prospectus in response to their comments (or otherwise address their concerns).
+- Submit the proposal to the other members of your committee and revise the proposal in response to their comments (or otherwise address their concerns).

-- Give an oral presentation of your prospectus to the Doctoral Colloquium (HIST 810).
-Presentation of prospectuses typically occurs during the last two meetings of the semester.
+- Give an oral presentation of your proposal to the Doctoral Colloquium (HIST 810).

 The following outline includes basic components of a prospectus.
 Note that this list is best used as a starting point for discussions with your dissertation director, who may have other suggestions.
 You may arrange the sections of your prospectus in any logical order, only one example of which is represented below.
 A relatively efficient way to produce a prospectus is to write what you perceive to be the easiest pieces first, though eventually you will need to assemble your pieces into a seamless whole.